behrouzhs/random_fun/mcp_citation_graph/README.md

 # Academic Paper Citation Network with MCP Integration

-This project creates a comprehensive academic paper citation network system that combines vector search, graph databases, and AI agents.
-The system processes DBLP academic paper data, creates searchable indexes, and provides an intelligent agent interface for querying the citation network.
+This project creates an AI agent on top of a comprehensive academic paper citation network data (5M+ papers).
+Various technologies are used in this project including MCP server, MCP client, vector search, graph databases, and AI agents.

+**The system processes DBLP academic paper data, creates searchable indexes, REST APIs for querying the citation network, MCP server to convert the APIs into LLM-ready tools, MCP client to discover and invoke tools, and an intelligent agent interface that puts everything together for querying the citation network.**

 ## Architecture Overview